Energinet-DataHub/greenforce-frontend/README.md

 Within the **apps** folders resides the applications, which includes frontends, BFF and E2E tests.
 These applications are prefixed with their type and further grouped by a product root folder.
-This is what expanding the **apps** folder looks like:
+Expanding the **apps** folder looks like this:

 ```|
 ...